Cost to Install a Concrete Patio – 2023 Price Calculator

 Patio Location

-A deeper base for the concrete patio is necessary due to its location.
+A deeper base for the concrete patio may be necessary due to its location.
 Soggy or wet locations might also require installation of drainage.
 Additional grading or demolition of an old patio may also be required, depending on the location.

-You will need to dispose of the demolition and a typical 40-yard dumpster costs around $500 per week.[1]
-That fee might not include dump fees that could be $200 or more.
+You will need to dispose of the demolition, and a typical 40-yard dumpster costs around $550 to $750 per week.[1]
+That fee might not include dump fees, which could be $200 or more.
 Plus, the contractor might need to rent a jackhammer and more personnel to break up the old patio.

 Cost of Concrete